-Unit 3 - Writing to Argue and Persuade
+Unit 3 - Writing to argue and persuade

 In this unit, the student develops their skills needed to write persuasively.
-It looks at a range of texts on the theme of whether zoos are good or bad and uses them to explore the techniques writers use when creating argumentative or persuasive texts such as campaigns or adverts.
+It looks at a range of texts on the theme of whether zoos are good or bad, and uses them to explore the techniques writers use when creating persuasive or argumentative texts such as adverts or campaigns.

-To develop an appreciation and love of reading, and read increasingly challenging material independently through:

-• Reading a wide range of fiction and non-fiction, including in particular extracts from stories, with a wide coverage of genres, historical periods, forms and authors.

-- Learning new vocabulary, relating it explicitly to known vocabulary and understanding it with the help of context and dictionaries. - Making inferences and referring to evidence in the text. - Knowing the purpose, audience for and context of the writing and drawing on this knowledge to support comprehension.

-To write accurately, fluently, effectively and at length for pleasure and information through:
+- To develop an appreciation and love of reading, and read increasingly challenging material independently through: - Reading a wide range of fiction and non-fiction, including in particular extracts from stories, with a wide coverage of genres, historical periods, forms and authors. - To understand increasingly challenging texts through: - Learning new vocabulary, relating it explicitly to known vocabulary and understanding it with the help of context and dictionaries. - Making inferences and referring to evidence in the text. - Knowing the purpose, audience for and context of the writing and drawing on this knowledge to support comprehension. - To write accurately, fluently, effectively and at length for pleasure and information through: - Writing for a wide range of purposes and audiences, including: